maremivazquez1/DigitalTherapyAssistant/README.md

 # 🧠 Digital Therapy Assistant

 A full-stack web application that provides Cognitive Behavioral Therapy (CBT) sessions using AI-driven interactions.
-The app includes multimodal analysis of voice, burnout assessments, AI-guided journaling, and daily check-ins.
+The app includes CBT sessions through multimodal analysis of voice, video and text, and burnout assessments.

 ## 🚀 Project Structure